DemusOpalium/luckysky-opalium/README.md

 - **Rewards engine:** Command lists run on boss victory or failure, supporting winner-only or everyone payout modes.
 - **Admin & Duels GUIs:** The LuckySky Admin GUI exposes all match controls in-game, while the optional Duels GUI/command maps Lucky variants to configured Duels kits.

+## Configuration Notes
+- `admin-gui.yml` command buttons must declare a non-empty `commands:` list.
+Buttons without runnable commands are ignored when the layout is loaded.

 ## In Arbeit
 - Arena quality-of-life helpers such as rig/corridor/sign automation remain TODO and require implementation before parity with legacy tooling.
 - Continuous integration/packaging automation is not yet part of the repository (no Gradle wrapper or CI workflows provided).